 Sickness: Students who are too sick to go to work or classes must see the nurse at the posted time.
 If the student is too sick to get out of bed, the student can ask their roommate or friend to report their illness.
 If a student becomes sick during the day and finds it necessary to leave work/classes, the student should report directly to the dean-on-duty.
 Students on sicklist must stay in their room for the entire day and cannot have visitors.
 Food will be brought to them.
 Failure to meet these conditions may result in unexcused absences.

-Sign-Out Sheet: A sign-out sheet is always at the front desk, so deans, parents, and work supervisors know where to find a student.
+Sign-Out Sheet: A sign-out sheet is always at the front desk so deans, parents, and work supervisors know where to find a student.
 Every time a student leaves campus, even when visiting at a staff home, students must check with a dean before signing out.

-YOUR CAMPUS
+• YOUR CAMPUS

-Graduation Weekend Policy: All underclassmen are expected to move off campus upon completion of their final exams, so the rooms can be made available for parents and guests of the graduating class.
-All Juniors and Seniors are requested to stay through graduation weekend to participate as requested by school administration.
+Graduation Weekend Policy: All underclassmen are expected to move off campus upon completion of their final exams.
+All juniors and seniors are required to stay through graduation weekend to participate as requested by school administration.